usrloca1/CuratedGames/README.md

 # PicoCurated
-a curated list of pico-8 games playable in your browser using PicoPlayer as a base!
+a curated list of pico-8 games playable in your browser (and offline!) using PicoPlayer as a base!